rvanvelzen/lime/README.md

 Lime: An LALR(1) parser generator in and for PHP.
 =================================================

-_Interpretter pattern got you down?
+_Interpreter pattern got you down?
 Time to use a real parser?
 Welcome to Lime._

 If you're familiar with BISON or YACC, you may want to read the metagrammar.
 It's written in the Lime input language, so you'll get a head-start on